 “If there are dreams about a beautiful South Africa, there are also roads that lead to their goal.
 Two of these roads could be named goodness and forgiveness.”

 – Nelson Mandela

 In 1995, the Rugby World Cup was held in South Africa.
-Nelson Mandela was instrumental in encouraging black South Africans to support the 'Springboks' - The Springboks were previously reviled for being a symbol of white supremacy.
-Mandela, surprised many by meeting the Springbok captain, Francois Pienaar, before the world cup to wish the team well.
-After an epic final, in which South Africa beat New Zealand, Mandela, wearing a Springbok jersey, presented the trophy to the winning South Africa team,.
-De Klerk later stated Mandela successfully won the hearts of million white rugby fans.
+Nelson Mandela was instrumental in encouraging black South Africans to support the ‘Springboks’ – The Springboks were previously reviled for being a symbol of white supremacy.
+Mandela surprised many by meeting the Springbok captain, Francois Pienaar, before the World Cup to wish the team well.
+After an epic final, in which South Africa beat New Zealand, Mandela, wearing a Springbok jersey, presented the trophy to the winning South Africa team.
+De Klerk later stated Mandela successfully won the hearts of a million white rugby fans.

-Nelson Mandela also oversaw the formation of the Truth and Reconcilliation Committee in which former crimes of apartheid were investigated, but stressing individual forgiveness and helping the nation to look forward.
-The Committe was chaired by Desmond Tutu and Mandela later praised its work.
+Nelson Mandela also oversaw the formation of the Truth and Reconciliation Committee in which former crimes of apartheid were investigated, but stressing individual forgiveness and helping the nation to look forward.
+The Committee was chaired by Desmond Tutu, and Mandela later praised its work.

 Nelson Mandela retired from the Presidency in 1999, to be succeeded by Thabo Mbeki.
-In his later years, ill health curtailed his public life.
+In Mandela’s later years, ill health curtailed his public life.
 However, he did speak out on certain issues.
-He was very critical of the Bush led invasion of Iraq during 2003.
+He was very critical of the US-led invasion of Iraq during 2003.
 Speaking in a Newsweek interview in 2002, he expressed concern at American actions, he said: